Dr Stefania Paolini

 Dr Mark Rubin

-Dr Mark Rubin is a senior lecturer in the School of Psychology.
+Dr Mark Rubin is an Associate Professor in the School of Psychology.
 He received an MSc from the London School of

 Economics in 1994 and a PhD from Cardiff University in 2000.
 He has been awarded the University of Newcastle Faculty of Science and Information Technology’s (2014) Academic Staff Excellence Award, the Australian Government’s Office for Teaching and Learning (2013) Citation for Outstanding Contributions to Student Learning, and the University of Newcastle Vice-Chancellor’s (2011) Citation for Outstanding Contributions to Student Learning.
 He is best known for his research on social identity and intergroup relations, including research on perceived group variability, prejudice, and stereotyping.
 His other research interests include individualism and collectivism, interdependent problem-solving, migration processes, the need for closure, social class, and social integration.
 He has

-authored 40 research publications, and his work has been cited over 2,000 times.
+authored over 50 research publications, and his work has been cited over 3,000 times.
 For more details about Dr Rubin’s research,

 please visit his research webpage.